castorini/docTTTTTquery/README.md

 Note that this is a very large dataset, so we ran the docTTTTTquery inference step across multiple TPUs.
 Also, we use a different docTTTTTquery model trained on the MS MARCO v2 passage ranking dataset.

-We use the [metadata-augmented passage corpus](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-v2.md#document-collection-segmented) which was shown to have better effectiveness.
+We use the [segmented document corpus](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-v2.md#document-collection-segmented) which was shown to have better effectiveness.

 First, we download the expanded queries dataset and expand this corpus using `NUM_QUERIES` queries per passage: